scimemia/NRN-EZ/README.md

 •	PyQtGraph 0.11.0

-Installation instructions for Linux (Ubuntu and Pop!_OS): download the Linux zip file and, from the command window, run a bash command for the install.sh file, in the NRNEZ_Installation_Media_Ubuntu folder.
+Installation instructions for Linux (Ubuntu and Pop!_OS): download the Linux zip file and, from the command window, run a bash command for the install.sh file, in the corresponding installation folder.

 Installation instructions for Mac OS: download the Mac zip file and copy the NRN-EZ app to the Applications folder.